Improve IA (information architecture) and search so that users can find what they need faster and easier.

 Ontario Digital Service

-Lucia Hsieh, Sharon Lam (UX), Antoinette Di Michele (content), Jamie Wei (UX)
+Lucia Hsieh, Sharon Lam (UX), Azza Osman (UX), Antoinette Di Michele (content), Jamie Wei (UX)

 I was responsible for the entire system development process from user research such as interviews, card sorts, and tree tests, to mapping out content structures and prototyping navigational components.